bxacosta/annotation-row-mapper/README.md

 **Gradle (Groovy DSL):**

-Add the following repository and dependency to your `build.gradle` file:
+Include the GitLab repository and dependency in your `build.gradle` file:

 ```groovy
 repositories {